School of Art and Design

 Upper Division Alternative(s):

-Graduates of this program are eligible to apply for admission to the Bachelor of Fine Arts programs in Advertising Design, Graphic Design, Packaging Design, Visual Presentation and Exhibition Design, Computer Animation and Interactive Media, and Toy Design.
+Graduates of this program are eligible to apply for admission to the Bachelor of Fine Arts programs in Advertising & Digital Design, Graphic Design, Packaging Design, Visual Presentation and Exhibition Design, Animation, Interactive Media & Game Design, and Toy Design.
 By completing certain course requirements, graduates may also apply to the Bachelor of Science program in Advertising and Marketing Communications.